Paramboia/pokemon-fusion/requirements/instructions.md

 Relationships
-users → fusions (1:N) → Each user can create multiple fusions. users → favorites (1:N) → Users can save multiple favorite fusions.
+users → fusions (1:N) → Each user can create multiple fusions. users → favorites (1:N) → Users can save multiple favorite fusions. users → likes (1:1) → Users can only give one like per fusion.
 Bonus: API Endpoints
 Using Supabase REST API or PostgREST, your API endpoints could look like: